 - Economic Environment of Business (3 credit hours)

 - European Union - Global Leadership I (2 credit hours)

 - Operations and Supply Chain Management (3 credit hours)

 - Latin America - Global Leadership II (2 credit hours)

 - Asia - Global Leadership III (3 credit hours)

 Concentrations and Specializations

-In addition to developing a common body of knowledge in practical business matters, all students of our Full-Time MBA and Fast-Track MBA have the option to choose an MBA concentration and/or MBA specialization in a variety of areas – some of which are STEM designated.
+In addition to developing a common body of knowledge in practical business matters, all students of our Full-Time MBA degree program have the option to choose an MBA concentration and/or MBA specialization in a variety of areas – some of which are STEM designated.
 While no concentration or specialization is required, students can use these options to create an MBA program that meets more specific academic and career goals.
 Each student may declare up to two concentrations and/or specializations while earning their MBA.